jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 get("/rps/scissors", { :controller => "moves", :action => "play_scissors" })
 ```

-By beginning a segment of a path with a colon (`:`), we make that segment dynamic.
+By beginning a segment of the route with a colon (`:`), we make that segment dynamic.
 Rails will, for the purpose of routing, allow anything there; it’s like a wildcard.

 Now one route can do the work for the 3 routes we defined before.